B1.1Phase out operational carbon from new buildings

 Description

-In 2023, the Province introduced the Zero Carbon Step Code which provides a roadmap to zero-carbon new buildings by 2030.
-Similar to the Energy Step Code, the Zero Carbon Step Code consists of incremental carbon performance “steps” that local governments can adopt to reduce greenhouse gas emissions from new buildings.
-Compliance with the Zero Carbon Step Code requires the use of zero-carbon space and water heating equipment and large appliances, depending on the step.
+In 2023, the Province introduced the Zero Carbon Step Code, which provides a complementary roadmap to achieving zero-carbon new buildings by 2030.
+Like the Energy Step Code, it consists of progressive performance "steps" that local governments may choose to adopt.
+Compliance involves the use of zero-carbon space and water heating systems and, at higher steps, other major appliances.

 Tasks